Police ranks of Canada: Nova Scotia Sheriff Service

+The Nova Scotia Sheriff Service enforce orders from the courts in Nova Scotia and provide protective services to the Judiciary and courts system staff.
+At justice centres a sheriff leads a group of Sheriff Service staff, with all others being deputy sheriffs.

 Halifax Regional Police

 Rank structure within the Halifax Regional Police is a standard structure similar to many other law enforcement organizations within Canada.
 Starting with the highest-ranking commissioned officer within the department Chief of Police to the lowest rank of Constable.